platformsh/platformsh-docs/docs/templates/language-reference.md

   1. Copy this template into /src/docs/languages/.
   2. Rename it to match the title.
   3. Replace the following content with your own.
+  4. Replace all instances of "<LANGUAGE_TYPE>" in the examples with the language's code name (such as "nodejs").
-  4. Replace all instances of "<LANGUAGE_NAME>" in the examples with the language's name.
+  5. Replace all instances of "<LANGUAGE_NAME>" in the examples with the language's name (such as "Node.js").
 -->

 A brief introduction (1--2 sentences) to the language.